NikhilBhatt-15/sheetsio_frontend/README.md

-# RevoeAI Frontend
+# TableSync

-This is the frontend part of the RevoeAI assignment.
+This is the frontend part of the TableSync.
 It is built using React and Next.js, and it includes various components and pages to manage and display dynamic tables.

 ## Table of Contents